 Due to the rapid growth of homes and industries in the area, it is important to maintain the City's precious natural resources, and the Soil Erosion and Sedimentation Control Program was established to do just that.
 By reducing the sediment run-off and erosion in areas of construction, we prevent areas of build-up in storm sewer drains, surface water, wetlands, forests, and all other areas that are at risk of damages from run-off and erosion.

 What can be done to prevent it?

-Comply with Ordinance #34 (Soil Erosion and Sedimentation Prevention) and corresponding general rules.
-Also, maintain the control measures placed on the site as suggested on submitted plan.
+Comply with Ordinance Number 34 (Soil Erosion and Sedimentation Prevention) and corresponding general rules.
+Also, maintain the control measures placed on the site as suggested in the submitted plan.

 What can the community do?

 Pay close attention to what is going around construction sites.
 For example, if you see areas where sediment is washing off into surface water and silt fences are not being used to prevent the washout or sediment is flowing over the sides, contact the Engineering Department.

 The fees for Soil Erosion and Sedimentation Control will be calculated by staff after reviewing of an application.

 Single Family Home Soil Erosion Permit Fees (if within 500' of state waters)

 - Monthly Inspection Fee: $35 a month until work is completed and the site is stabilized